-5.3 Type Rules for Data And Procedure Identi-fiers.
+5.3 Type Rules for Data and Procedure Identifiers.
 The type of a constant is implicit in its name.

-There is no type associated with a symbolic name that identifies a subroutine.
+There is no type associated with a symbolic name that identifies a subroutine or a block.

-A symbolic name that identifies a variable, an array, or a statement function has a type implied by the first character of the name: I, J, K, L, M, and N imply type integer; any other letter implies type real.
+A symbolic name that identifies a variable, an array, or a statement function may have its type specified in a type-statement.
+In the absence of an explicit declaration, the type is implied by the first character of the name: I, J, K, L, M, and N imply type integer; any other letter implies type real.